Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/ONE+.md

 ## Multiple Element Definitons

 It is also possible to encode multiple elements into a single line.
-Such a line is called a "multiple element definition" Various token characters may be used to separate the elements.
+Such a line is called a "multiple element definition".
+Various token characters may be used to separate the elements.
 The token character used determines how the nest level is affected.